The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: CTI Ecosystem Overview

 \textbf{Exceptions.} Some notable threat actors constitute an exception to the global pattern of specialization.
-One example is \texttt{Fancy Bear}, with the largest set of distinct motivations (6) and the most geographies (81). \texttt{Winnti} shows the widest variety of victim business sectors (24) and subsectors (62) in 12 geographies. \texttt{Lazarus Group}, like \texttt{Fancy Bear}, has the highest number of unique motivations (6) and ranks first in the number of submotivations (13).
-It also ranks third in number of geographies attacked (72), third in sectors attacked (19) and second in subsectors (48).
+One example is \texttt{Fancy Bear}, with the largest set of distinct motivations (6) and the most geographies {(87)}. \texttt{Winnti} shows the widest variety of victim business sectors (24) and subsectors ({63}) in {73} geographies. \texttt{Lazarus Group}, like \texttt{Fancy Bear}, has the highest number of unique motivations (6) and ranks first in the number of submotivations {(14)}.
+It also ranks {second} in number of geographies attacked ({75}), {second} in sectors attacked ({20}) and second in subsectors ({54}).

-\begin{graybox} \textbf{Takeaway.} The threat actor landscape is defined by extreme specialization and niche operations, where over 30\% of actors focus on a single motivation, sector, and geography, and 55\% appear only once in the dataset.
-While geographic expansion is relatively common, true multi-sectoral and motivational diversity is a rare trait found in less than 7\% of the threat actors. \end{graybox}
+\begin{graybox} \textbf{Takeaway.} The threat actor landscape is defined by extreme specialization and niche operations, where over 49\% of actors focus on only two or fewer motivations, sectors and geographies, and {58}\% appear only once in the dataset.
+While geographic expansion is relatively common, true sectoral and motivational diversity is a rare trait found in less than 1\% of the threat actors. \end{graybox}